 Institutional examinations (practical or written) are offered at HCC in selected subjects for which CLEP and DSST exams are not available.
 Students must be admitted to the college before taking an institutional exam.
 An examination fee is charged.
-An institutional exam per subject area may be taken only once and is arranged through the division chair or director.
+An institutional exam per subject area may be taken only once and is arranged through the division director.

 By completing upper-level courses, students can demonstrate their prior knowledge and receive corresponding lower-level credits retroactively.
 Students must first meet with an appropriate faculty member and complete all paperwork before beginning the upper-level course.

 Credit by Portfolio

 Students can present portfolios of their work history to appropriate faculty members to be evaluated for college credit.
 Portfolios can include writing/work samples, job descriptions, etc. For more information on these, please refer to “Industry Certifications” in the catalog.

 If you are interested in pursuing any of these options, contact the Registrar.